lammps/lammps/doc/src/fix_sph.rst

 .. parsed-literal::

-   fix ID group-ID meso
+   fix ID group-ID sph

 * ID, group-ID are documented in :doc:`fix <fix>` command
-* meso = style name of this fix command
+* sph = style name of this fix command

 Examples
 """"""""

 .. code-block:: LAMMPS

-   fix 1 all meso
+   fix 1 all sph

 Description
 """""""""""

 Perform time integration to update position, velocity, internal energy and local density for atoms in the group each timestep.
-This fix is needed to time-integrate mesoscopic systems where particles carry internal variables such as SPH or DPDE.
+This fix is needed to time-integrate SPH systems where particles carry internal variables such as internal energy.
+SPH is Smoothed Particle Dynamics.

 See `this PDF guide <USER/sph/SPH_LAMMPS_userguide.pdf>`_ to using SPH in LAMMPS.